njohnson1020/ember-interview/README.md

 A Next.js application that displays bus route information and route status tracking using Google Maps integration.

+The application is deployed with Vercel and can be viewed here: https://ember-interview.vercel.app/?tripId={your_trip_id}

 ## Features

 - Vehicle information display (plate number, type, amenities)